State Boat and Water Safety Grant Program

 Program Purpose: To assist counties, through their sheriffs' offices, in funding additional boating safety patrol hours on lakes and rivers in an effort to reduce accidents.
 The program is designed to add hours: 1) to the lakes and rivers with the most boat use, 2) during times when use is highest, or 3) during nighttime hours when accidents may occur.
 The grant period usually starts in mid-May and ends on Labor Day.

-Eligible Projects: This grant is designed to specifically target certain high impact boating violations including: boating while intoxicated (BWI), personal watercraft (PWC) operation, careless operation, carriage & use of lifejackets and navigation light usage.
-Counties must submit a written patrol plan/schedule with the grant forms and a narrative / activities summary upon completion.
-They also must complete log sheets for each day and submit those with all invoices.
+Eligible Projects: This grant is designed to specifically target certain high impact boating violations including: boating while intoxicated (BWI), personal watercraft (PWC) operation, careless operation, carriage and use of lifejackets and navigation light usage.
+Counties must submit a written patrol plan/schedule with the grant forms and a narrative/activities summary upon completion.
+They also must complete log sheets for each day and submit those with the final invoice.

 Who May Apply: Counties through the sheriffs' offices.
-Counties are the only local unit of government that are: 1) authorized & mandated by law, and 2) equipped & trained to carry out boating safety enforcement functions.
+Counties are the only local unit of government that are: 1) authorized and mandated by law, and 2) equipped and trained to carry out boating safety enforcement functions.

-Priorities: Targeted to counties with approximately one percent or more of the state's boat use, or those located on the commercially-navigable Mississippi & the Lower St. Croix Rivers.
+Priorities: Targeted to counties with approximately one percent or more of the state's boat use, or those located on the commercially-navigable Mississippi and the Lower St. Croix Rivers.

-General Information: This sub grant has been ongoing since 1988 and involved 32 counties in 2013.
+General Information: This sub grant has been ongoing since 1988.

 How to Apply: Grant contract forms are sent to qualified counties in March of each year by DNR.
-County board approval is required on each grant and counties must submit a patrol plan with the grant forms.
-A narrative report (including a summary of enf. activities) is required before final reimbursement is made to the counties.
-The final invoice, all log sheets and the report are required to be submitted, usually by the 15th of September.
+A county signature is required on each grant and counties must submit a patrol plan with the grant forms.
+A narrative report (including a summary of enforcement activities) is required before final reimbursement is made to the counties.
+The final invoice, all log sheets and the report must be submitted within a month of the grant period ending.

 2. Supplemental Boating Safety Equipment and Aids to Navigation Grants